MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/ai-build-experience.md

 The basic

 1. Create a page of the type PromptDialog.
-1. Add the prompt area where users add text that's used by AI to generate results.
+1. Add the prompt area where users add text used by AI to generate results.
 1. Add a system action to generate results with Copilot.
 1. Add a content area to display the results
 1. Add a data caption expression to the page.